 Mary Beale was a powerhouse.
-Known as the first English female artist to support her husband and family from her work, Beale’s talent in portraiture was only matched by her business savvy.
+The first English female artist to support her husband and family from her work, Beale’s talent in portraiture was only matched by her business savvy.

-Mary started painting along side her father, who’s membership in the Painter-Stainers’ Company introduced her to the renowned court painter Peter Lely and many of his contemporaries.
-At 18, Mary married Charles Beale, a color-mixer — Charles would stretch many of her canvasses, and mix pigments for work.
-Later, Charles would meticulously record Mary’s artistic process, clientele and technique — giving us a rare window into the world of a brilliant woman flourishing in a nearly exclusively male field.
+Mary started painting alongside her father, who’s membership in the Painter-Stainers’ Company introduced her to the renowned court painter Peter Lely and many of his contemporaries.
+At 18, Mary married Charles Beale, a color-mixer.
+Charles stretched many of her canvases, and mixed pigments for work.
+Later, Charles meticulously recorded Mary’s artistic process, clientele and technique, a rare window into the world of a brilliant woman flourishing in a nearly exclusively male field.